k-paxian/dart-json-mapper/README.md

 > pub run build_runner watch
 ```

-Each time you modify your project code, all *.reflectable.dart files will be updated as well.
+Each time you modify your project code, all *.mapper.g.dart files will be updated as well.
-- Next step is to add "*.reflectable.dart" to your .gitignore
+- Next step is to add "*.mapper.g.dart" to your .gitignore
 - And this is it, you are all set and ready to go.
 Happy coding!

 ## Format DateTime / num types